WTFAcademy/WTF-Starknet/docs/1_AA/readme.md

   - wtfacademy
 ---

-# WTF is Account Abstraction
+# WTF StarkNet 1.
+Account Abstraction

 What would happen if you lose your access to the private keys of your wallet?